ErikRospo/WomboInputImage/RUN.md

 `prompt`: the prompt used for the art
 can be a singular value or an array
 if it is an array, its length must be equal to `iterations`
+if it is a singular value, it can be a path, or a prompt if it is a path, it must point to a list of prompts, one per line.
 `quiet`: whether to log out all details or not
 `inter`: download the intermediate images
 `inputImages`: a path, or list of paths leading to input images.
 must be in the `jpeg` file format
 `iterations`: how many times to generate art.
+`fps`: fairly self explanitory.
+`repititions`: number of frames to display image in video.